Ann Ashmead

-Ann Wheeler Harnwell Ashmead (born Princeton, New Jersey, October 7, 1929) is an American archaeologist who has co-authored comprehensive catalogues with the archaeologist Etruscologist Kyle Meredith Phillips, Jr. about the Greek Vase Painting collections of Bryn Mawr College (1971) and the Rhode Island School of Design (1976).
+Ann Wheeler Ashmead (née Harnwell; born 7 October 7, 1929) is an American archaeologist who has co-authored comprehensive catalogues with archaeologist and Etruscologist Kyle Meredith Phillips, Jr. about the Greek Vase Painting collections of Bryn Mawr College (1971) and the Rhode Island School of Design (1976).
 She has also written the main published catalogue for the Antiquities Collection of Haverford College (1999). and many articles on Greek Vases.